Bosumpra Cave

-Bosumpra Cave is an archaeological site situated on the Kwahu plateau, which forms part of the easternmost section of the Ashanti uplands.
+Bosumpra Cave (also spelt Bosompra Cave) is an archaeological site situated on the Kwahu plateau, which forms part of the easternmost section of the Ashanti uplands.
 The plateau and uplands lie just north of the Akan lowlands, and run diagonally across south-central Ghana for c.
-200 km from near the western border with Ivory Coast to the edge of the Volta basin.
+200 km from near the western border with the Ivory Coast to the edge of the Volta basin.
 The site is a rock shelter, which is roughly 240 m² in extent and situated at an elevation of approximately 613 m above sea-level, northeast of the modern town of Abetifi.
 In the shelter itself, the floor is lowest in the center and slopes upwards towards the northern and southern edges.
 The rock shelter is also situated in the Bono East region of Ghana, which is archaeologically important because of the large distribution of prehistoric Kintampo-sites here.

 Excavation history

-Thurstan Shaw directed a pioneering excavation within Bosumpra Cave, in 1943.
+Thurstan Shaw directed a pioneering excavation within Bosumpra Cave in 1943.
 Shaw’s excavation, to a depth of 1.5 m, documented two episodes of occupation: a long prehistoric period, characterized by a prolific microlithic industry and small quantities of rare, decorated pottery and a later ‘‘pre-Akan/Akan’’ historical period with iron and pottery.

 Re-excavation by Andrew Smith in 1973/1974 provided the first radiocarbon dates and macro botanical remains.
 These bracketed the upper section of the site's occupation sequence between 4500 cal.
 BC and cal.
 AD 1400.
-Bosumpra Cave was the first site of its kind to be excavated in Ghana and although it is frequently cited in literature and discussions concerning the West African Late Stone Age, the significance and interpretation of its occupational sequence and material culture have been a matter of speculation.
+Bosumpra Cave was the first site of its kind to be excavated in Ghana, and although it is frequently cited in literature and discussions concerning the West African Late Stone Age, the significance and interpretation of its occupational sequence and material culture have been a matter of speculation.

 Bosumpra Cave was re-excavated during the ‘Forest Occupations of Ghana Project’ between 2008 and 2011.
-The project also included the re-excavation of the sites of Apreku and Akyekyema Bour, as well as the excavation of the Gyaape rockshelters, the small-scale rescue excavation of Awhene Koko and extensive survey of the project area.
+The project also included the re-excavation of the sites of Apreku and Akyekyema Bour, as well as the excavation of the Gyaape rockshelters, the small-scale rescue excavation of Awhene Koko, and an extensive survey of the project area.
 These re-excavations of Bosumpra Cave revealed that the site's earliest occupation/exploitation dates from the mid-eleventh millennium cal.
 BC and continued throughout the Holocene.
 The site has more recently functioned as a shrine to the deity Pra and is in use today as a Christian church.
 Bosumpra Cave is unique in Ghana as it provides the longest archaeological sequence yet found, but it is also the first excavation of an LSA site to provide data on non-Kintampo populations.